-Understanding trainee progress and the transfer of skills between mentor and trainee is critical in the field of robot-assisted surgery.
+Understanding trainee progress and the transfer of skills between mentor and trainee is critical in the field of robotassisted surgery.
 Modular training offers discrete and structured steps for trainees to complete as they learn the skills needed for robot-assisted surgery without compromising clinical outcomes.
 This begins with preclinical training, including understanding of laparoscopy, basic skills practice, familiarity with the da Vinci Surgical System®, and surgical practice on animate models.
 The novel presence of a console in robot-assisted surgery changes the dynamic of mentor-trainee interactions.
-One study examining EEG data found that the mental workload of a mentor observing a trainee's surgical performance increased when the mentor perceived the trainee as performing poorly8.
-Another found that mentor's brain functional connectivity was higher when observing low quality trainee performances compared to high quality9.
-Stress during surgery could compromise patient outcomes, and Shafiei et al. demonstrated that mentors can face stress due to observing low quality trainee performance and worrying about proficiency10.
+One study examining EEG data found that the mental workload of a mentor observing a trainee's surgical performance increased when the mentor perceived the trainee as performing poorly.8 Another found that mentor's brain functional connectivity was higher when observing low-quality trainee performances compared to high-quality ones.9 Stress during surgery could compromise patient outcomes, and Shafiei et al demonstrated that mentors can face stress due to observing low-quality trainee performance and worrying about proficiency.10

-This is followed by clinical training, during which trainees observe and then gradually participate in a stepwise fashion in surgical procedures 3.
-Cognitive training involves improving and tracking abilities like memory, attention, situational awareness, and skill acquisition relevant to robot-assisted surgery.
+Preclinical training is followed by clinical training, during which trainees observe and then gradually participate, in a stepwise fashion, in surgical procedures.3 Cognitive training involves improving and tracking abilities like memory, attention, situational awareness, and skill acquisition relevant to robot-assisted surgery.
 Methods include virtual reality and haptics, technical training, and mentorship.
-Brain functional states have been used to objectively evaluate skill acquisition 11.
-Dreyfus' model of skill acquisition describes a five-stage learning process, from requiring monitoring and feedback to performing skills without conscious attention 12.
-Fitts and Posner's model of motor skill acquisition suggests that trainees move through three stages of learning: cognitive, associative, and autonomous, becoming more competent and requiring less conscious attention as they progress 13.
-Despite the paramount increase in the utilization of robot-assisted surgery, there is still lack of a standardized definition of surgical proficiency.
-Several tools, like the Global Operative Assessment of Laparoscopic Skills (GOALS) and the Global Evaluative Assessment of Robotic Skills (GEARS) have been developed to objectively assess laparoscopic and robotic skills, but they lack procedure-specific measures.
+Brain functional states have been used to objectively evaluate skill acquisition.11 Dreyfus' model of skill acquisition describes a five-stage learning process, from requiring monitoring and feedback to performing skills without conscious attention.12 Fitts and Posner's model of motor skill acquisition suggests that trainees move through three stages of learning: cognitive, associative, and autonomous, becoming more competent and requiring less conscious attention as they progress.13